PathlyLearningPlatform/Backend/README.md

 and even more in the future.

-## Teachers And Field Experts
+## Teachers And Experts

-Teachers and field experts from all over the world will be able to help learners achieve their educational goals by creating structured learning paths, which will include necessary knowledge as well as tools to assess progress and test skills.
+Teachers and experts from all over the world will be able to help learners achieve their educational goals by creating structured learning paths, which will include necessary knowledge as well as tools to assess progress and test skills.
 They will be provided with:

 - toolkit for creating such learning paths with the help of AI.